life is too short for a diary

 Beware of generic advice.
 Many say that hard work leads to success, but if that were the case, a hardworking donkey would be the owner of the farm.

 Seek advice from those who are accountable for their words.
 For instance, a doctor who prescribes medication can be held liable for mistakes.
-This form of advice is more reliable than that from a well-intentioned stranger on the street.
+This form of advice is more reliable than that from a well-intentioned stranger shouting on the street.

 Similarly, consider advice from those who have a vested interest in your success, such as a paid tennis coach or your parents.